-No. You’ll get a rate 10% or more less than the worst rate in Thailand.
+No. You’ll get a rate that costs you 10% more money than the worst rate in Thailand.

 Should you exchange money at Suvarnabhumi Airport?

 No. If you are talking about the currency exchanges in the Baggage Claim and Arrivals area.
-These give very low rates compared to bank in Bangkok.
+These give very low rates compared to banks elsewhere in Thailand.

-However, it is possible to get normal rates at the airport.
+Yes.
+If you know where to go.
+As it is possible to get good rates at the airport.
 Here’s how . . .